onap/archived-cli/docs/open_cli_schema_version_1_0.rst

 version
 -------
-*version* entry allows to tag the command template with the software product name and version, for which command is implemented and is recommanded to use the following format:
+*version* entry allows to tag the command template with the software product name and version, for which command is implemented and is recommended to use the following format:

     <product>-<version>